Can An Urinary Tract Infection Cause Leg Pain During Cycling: 7 Reasons

 Repetitive Motion

 Cycling’s constant and repetitive motion can exacerbate UTI-related leg pain.
-The strain on the muscles and nerves with each pedal stroke may intensify any discomfort caused by the infection.
+The strain on the muscles and nerves with each pedal stroke may intensify any discomfort caused by the urine infection.

 Pressure on the Pelvic Region